TangoSplicer/SynQ/README.md

 Signing via synq sign

-Registered plugins can be published to SynQHub.
+Registered plugins can be published to SynQHub. //# TO BE IMPLEMENTED

 ---